Edwin Beer: Early career

 In 1899, Beer started his practical medical career as an intern at the Mount Sinai Hospital in New York City.
 He completed his internship in 1902.

 Milestone work

 In 1908 Beer conceived the idea of using high frequency electric current through a catheterizing cystoscope to electrocoagulate bladder tumors.
 Beer was convinced that Maximilian Nitze's earlier transurethral treatment of bladder tumors was superior to open surgery.
 He asked Reinhold Wappler (American inventor of the electrical apparatus used for spark-gap electrocautery) whether his technique might be used for urology.

-Beer used a two-channel Nitze cytoscope and a monopolar current derived from a resonator made by Wappler.
+Beer used a two-channel Nitze cystoscope and a monopolar current derived from a resonator made by Wappler.
 In 1910, in an endoscopy aimed to remove bladder tumors, Beer introduced electrosurgery, which consists in the use of radiofrequency alternating current to cut and coagulate tissues.
 His method proved to be successful and revolutionary.
 For the next 25 years, Beer studied extensively bladder neoplasms and continued to develop and improve his method of treatment.